Towns & Places

 Since the county’s beginning, there was a strip of territory about ten miles in width along the southern part of the county that had belonged to the Osage Indians.
 The reservation was a strip measuring 20 by 70 miles situated in Greenwood County and in Elk, Wilson, and Butler Counties.
 In 1870, settlers demanded more land, and this property was placed in trust with the United States to be disposed of for the Indians who were removed to Indian Territory (Oklahoma.)
 The land was then made available for homesteading for $1.25 per acre.
 Before long, many of the best farms in the county were located in this tract near the towns of Gould and Severy.

 In 1871, the county submitted a vote of bonds to build a new courthouse.
 After the vote passed, the three-story building began with limestone bricks quarried about 1 ½ mile west of town.
-The building served the county for several years, but, unfortunately, in the second half of the 20th century had to be replaced by a more modern building.
+The building served the county for several years, but, unfortunately, in the second half of the 20th century, it had to be replaced by a more modern building.

-In 1874, a third murder took place in the county when O. C. Crookham was shot by Alexander Harman while gathering corn in his field.
+In 1874, a third murder occurred in the county when O. C. Crookham was shot by Alexander Harman while gathering corn in his field.
 The circumstances which led to the shooting were, briefly, certain mortgages held by Crookham and the settlement of a claim of Harman for some prairie-breaking.
 Harman, who appears to have been hardly sane, walked coolly up to Crookham, placed a pistol to his neck, and shot him.
 Crookham died two days later, and Harman, after due process, was found guilty and taken to the penitentiary.
-However, his conduct was so violent; he was later removed to the Asylum.
+However, his conduct was so violent; that he was later removed to the Asylum.

 Throughout the area, can be seen several ghost towns, which died when railroads were removed or after the decline of oil production.
 Several historic buildings can also be seen, especially in Eureka and Madison.
-Other historical places in Greenwood County include a three-arch stone bridge located four miles north and one mile west of the Piedmont turnoff from Highway 96, the Eureka Carnegie Library at 520 N. Main, and the historic Number Eight School House, located just east of Madison.
+Other historical places in Greenwood County include a three-arch stone bridge four miles north and one mile west of the Piedmont turnoff from Highway 96, the Eureka Carnegie Library at 520 N. Main, and the historic Number Eight School House, located just east of Madison.

 In Eureka, the old Greenwood Hotel has been restored to its former glory and is available today for special events.
 There are several festivals and events throughout the year.
 Both residents and visitors enjoy fishing at the Fall River Reservoir and Toronto Lake.
 For an in-depth view of Greenwood County history, visitors can learn more at the Greenwood County Historical Museum in Eureka.